What is the Difference Between Nearshore, Offshore, and Onshore Outsourcing? (VIDEO)

-- Nearshore offers a mix of onshore and offshore benefits.
+Nearoffers a mix of onshore and offshore benefits.
 It decreases your cost while still providing you with some of the perks of onshore outsourcing such as regular communication during business hours.
-In price, the usual hourly rate may be higher than the offshore rate, but you will save money again through more efficient communication and lower travel costs.
+In price, the usual hourly rate may be higher than the offshore rate, but you will save money again through more efficient communication and lower travel costs. development shore

 Whether the company you choose can meet your expectations depends to some degree on their location.
-So, the question is, should you choose an onshore, offshore, or nearshore company?
+So, the question is, should you choose an onshore, offshore outsourcing or nearshore company?

-We call it Nearshore+.
-Having a development team in Mexico gives your company additional benefits, such as shorter travel time and more cultural alignment between you and your Software extended team plus the protection of your Intellectual Property through NAFTA (North American Free Trade Agreement).
+We call it NearshorePlus.
+Nearshore programming having a development team in Mexico gives your company additional benefits, such as shorter travel time and more cultural alignment between you and your software extended team plus the protection of your Intellectual Property through USMCA Agreement.